slatedocs/slate/source/includes/_endpoint-deck.md

 #### GET

-GET a deck entity returns a shoji:entity with all of its attributes:
+GET a deck entity resource to return a shoji:entity with all of its attributes:

 ```json
 {